zarf-dev/zarf/docs/components.md

 # Zarf Components

-Zarf is pretty unopinionated regarding what runs in your cluster but it _does_ have an opinion about how to help you fill in some common functionality gaps.
-We call these opinions **components**.
+While Zarf is fairly unopinionated regarding what runs in your cluster, that is not to say that it's completely indifferent.
+It has _definite_ opinions, for example, about how to meet many common production application functionality needs&mdash;we call these opinions **components**.

-Think of components as something like named capabilities.
+Think of a component as something like a named capability.

 They're intended to fill in the space _around_ your apps; to do things that must be done but which aren't your core concern&mdash;things like running application logging & monitoring services, or installing (pre-configured) cluster management tooling.

 &nbsp;

 ## Available components